-You can also query an output port to see whether a send() will succeed using boolean spaceAvailable = portName.hasRoom(channelNumber);

-although with most current domains, the answer is always true.
+You can also query an output port to see whether a send() will succeed using although with most current domains, the answer is always true.
 Note that the get(), hasRoom() and has-Token() methods throw IllegalActionException if the channel is out of range, but send() just silently returns.